 - More appropriate communication when situations are difficult

-- Dealing with pressures of life more successfully
+- Dealing with the pressures of life more successfully

 So what happens with couples having strong emotions, the ones who go deeper and move toward each other’s emotions?
 They find their relationships become more meaningful and emotionally safe, their closeness and intimacy increases, and they find each other’s heart!